“Remember the war against Franco?

 ContraPoints has been favorably reviewed (2) because it gives an Oscar Wilde meets ChapoTrapHouse snap and snark to criticism of the current socio-political crisis.
 Which also means it’s safer to be fierce from behind the relative safety of your keyboard than to actually do something to confront the system.

 A lot of this is because Parrott was a philosophy PhD grad student but dropped out, and also because the internet has made a lot of previously obscure writers available, and people with a lot of time on their hands (because there are no jobs) have been able to log on and sit at home, or in a café reading previously obscure writers.
+Add in that the Patriot Act has allowed the Stasi to place the authentic left in a virtual gulag and what remains are YouTube warriors down for sticking it to the man – as long as Patreon is still up and running.
+After all, when you think radical, naturally you think of systems that are wholly owned subsidiaries of Google.

 And out of this we get ContraPoints.

-ContraPoints works because at this stage of our collective nervous breakdown the fascists sound unapologetically like fascists, the liberals sound like spineless dithering liberals, and the leftists sound either psychotically violent (like fascists) or painfully mirthless (or just full of snark).
+ContraPoints works because at this stage of our collective nervous breakdown the fascists sound unapologetically like fascists, the liberals sound like spineless dithering liberals, and the faux leftists sound either psychotically violent (like fascists) or painfully mirthless (or just full of snark).

 Over all of this as ContraPoints correctly points out, is the vast blob of post capitalist consumption with its thunderdome economic gulag and dystopian 24/7 Pee Wee’s fun house meets The Truman Show three ring circus.
 After all strip away the self-awareness, knowing irony and absurdist humor, and what’s Morning Joe except Pee Wee’s Fun House in drag.